41 Facts About the 41 Kings and Queens Since 1066

 This monarch's body was so swollen when she died she had to be buried in a square coffin.

-The last British monarch to lead his own troops into battle was George II at the battle of Dettingen in 1743.
+The last reigning British monarch to lead his own troops into battle was George II at the Battle of Dettingen in 1743.

 There’s a myth that on July 4, 1776, George III wrote in his diary, “Nothing of importance happened today.”
 In fact, he didn’t even keep a diary.
 He did, however, have blue urine—which has been ascribed to either porphyria or, more recently, to the medication his doctors were giving him.

-In preparation for a meeting the Foreign Secretary, George IV took 100 drops of laudanum.
+In preparation for a meeting with the Foreign Secretary, George IV took 100 drops of laudanum.

-Queen Victoria was given a musical bustle that played the national anthem whenever she sat down.
+Queen Victoria was given a musical bustle that played "God Save the Queen" whenever she sat down.

 Edward VII had a leather chair fitted with a set of scales to weigh his weekend guests at Sandringham House.
 He weighed them once when they arrived, and once when they left to ensure that they had eaten well during their stay.

 37. George V